o3de/o3de.org/content/docs/userguide/terrain/rivers-split-merge.md

 ---
-description: ' Use spline parameters to split a river apart or merge two rivers together in your &ALY; level. '
+description: ' Use spline parameters to split a river apart or merge two rivers together in your Lumberyard level. '
 title: Splitting and Merging Rivers
 ---
 # Splitting and Merging Rivers {#terrain-rivers-split-merge}